Video is a huge piece of your content strategy. In fact, it’s bound to become the core of your marketing efforts. Are you prepared?

 Video marketing is increasingly accessible to all budget levels.
 Some businesses produce videos in-house, many use their marketing agency, and others choose a local production house.

-There’s no need to show up Steven Spielberg—you can make a video using an iPhone, user-friendly editing software like iMovie or Movie Maker, and a cast of colorful character from your own offices.
+There’s no need to show up Steven Spielberg—you can make a video using an iPhone, user-friendly editing software like iMovie or Movie Maker, and a cast of colorful characters from your own offices.

 Your budget should include strategy execution as well as production.
 Paid ads on social media, pre-roll ads on YouTube, and video hosting costs will all need to be accounted for within your budget.